aliouuuw/travelex/docs/CONVEX_MIGRATION_PLAN.md

 - `src/services/convex/countries.ts` - Country and city management hooks
 - `src/services/convex/citiesStations.ts` - Cities/stations management hooks

-**Authentication Updates:**
-- Fixed all route template functions to use `auth.getUserId(ctx)` instead of `identity.email`
-- Updated profile lookups to use `by_user` index instead of `by_email`
-- Resolved "User profile not found" errors in route creation

-**Frontend Component Updates:**
-- `src/components/shared/enhanced-city-selector.tsx` - Migrated to use Convex city creation
-- `src/pages/driver/routes/edit.tsx` - Updated to use Convex route template services
-- All route management pages updated to use Convex hooks

 **Key Features Migrated:**
 - ✅ Route template creation with cities and stations
 - ✅ Intercity pricing configuration